Skip to Content

 Court of Appeals Reverses Agency Prohibition on Strip Searches at Juvenile Residential Care Centers

-By: Tiffany L. Highstrom
+By: Attorney Tiffany Highstrom

 In Milwaukee Academy v.
 Department of Children and Families, 2016 AP 2377, the Wisconsin Court of Appeals faced the question of whether residential care centers for minors are prohibited from ever strip-searching residents.
 The Court concluded that state law does not contain a blanket prohibition against strip searches in all circumstances.
 The specific strip search […]